Seedance 2.0 vs Veo 3.1 vs Kling 3.0: An Honest Comparison.

 Seedance 2.0: dialogue, music, multi-character narrative

-• Talking head content: the native audio-video sync makes Seedance the obvious choice for any content where a character speaks on screen.
+- Talking head content: the native audio-video generation makes Seedance the obvious choice for any content where a character speaks on screen.
 Lip sync is tight and convincing.

-• Multi-reference storytelling: the 12-input reference system lets you maintain character and environment consistency across a sequence of shots.
+- Multi-reference storytelling: the multimodal reference system lets you maintain character and environment consistency across a sequence of shots using text, image, audio, and video references.
 If you are building a narrative with recurring characters, this is the model that makes it practical.

 For a detailed walkthrough of Seedance's capabilities and settings, see our Seedance 2.0 complete guide.